- Personal Finance

 Pawn Shops Are A Business

-Pawn shops are a business, alright, and most of them are legitimate, despite the seedy reputation indicated in the movies.
-I'm sure there are those kinds of establishments, willing to take in items of questionable ownership.
+Pawn shops are indeed a business, and while most are legitimate, I imagine there are some establishments, willing to take in items of questionable ownership.
 However, the majority are businessmen and women, just as interested in making a living as anyone else.

-Due to the popularity of the currently running series on TV's History Channel, "Pawn Stars," featuring a Las Vegas Pawn shop and its owners, I would have thought that people would have wised up.
-My husband and I are very interested in collectibles and antiques, so it is one of our favorite shows.
+Due to the popularity of the currently running series on TV's History Channel, "Pawn Stars," featuring a Las Vegas Pawn shop and its owners, I am surprised that people seem not to have wised up to this fact.

 In pawning, you are trying to raise some cash temporarily to cover an urgent need.
 You want cash, for whatever reason, and you want it right now.
 So, you take your family treasures to your local pawn shop in the hopes of raising that cash.